Azure-Samples/azd-template-artifacts/docs/development-guidelines/global-deployment.md

 ## Solution

-To address this issue, it is recommended to add pre-down hooks to the `azd down` command.
+To address this issue, you can add pre-down hooks to the `azd down` command.
 These hooks can utilize the Azure CLI or Azure SDK to delete the deployment resources before executing the `azd down` command.
 This ensures that the `azd down` process is not blocked and all resources are destroyed as expected.
+Once this bug is resolved, it's recommended to remove this script.

 ### Implementation Steps